 Burn it Down by Tapinator is a dark puzzle platformer where you awaken in a mansion and discover that your love is missing.
 Your mission is to find her and, on this journey, you’ll discover truths that will change your relationship forever…

-Gameplay 85%Burn it Down is a 2D puzzle platformer where you must find the exit of 50 rooms in a misterious mansion filled with deadly traps and the ghost of a woman haunting you.
 The controls are simple, you only touch the left or right side of the screen to walk in that direction, and after a few steps, you gain more speed and start running, being able to jump from one platform to the other once you get to the end of a surface.
 If you fall into a spike trap or get caught by the ghost, you die and must start over from the entrance of the level.
-Being quick with your fingers doesn’t really help, the challenge is actually figuring out when you should walk, get close to a trap to activate it and jump over it, if it’s better to leap over a pit or jump down the floor below, or running at the right time to avoid blocks falling down from the ceiling.
-If you’re having trouble, in the top left corner of the screen there’s a “?” icon you can press to activate a “shadow example”, which will show you how to beat the level.
-You only have 3 chances to use it in the whole game, at least for free, so try to beat each level by your own.

 Besides things that kill you, you can see furniture in the rooms, and a few other elements that are there only to make the experience a little more creepy, like a telephone that rings when you get close and you hear an eerie female voice, or the pipes leaking acid in certain levels.

 To spice things up, there’s a “Horror Mode” you can play, that makes red blood splash on the screen when you die.
 It’s a good detailed to be added and can really get into your nerves after you failed to reach the exit a few times, but you can only try it for a while and then you have to buy the premium version to activate it.

 Burn it Down is free on Google Play and the Apple App Store.
 You have 3 shadow examples to see how to beat a level in the free version, but you can use it once per level in the paid app.
 Also, you will see advertising after losing a few times, and since you can fall into a trap too soon after the start of a level, it may be a little annoying.

 Burn it Down is not very original gameplay wise, or even in its visual presentation, but the overall experience it’s a mix that you won’t see in many games if you’re used to colorful 2D mascot titles, and after exploring a few rooms, you will find that it won’t be so easy to exit the 50 rooms in this title.
 Check it out if you enjoy puzzle platformers and are looking for something a little different.